-Koala® Center for Sleep and TMJ Disorders Provide Polysomnography for Sleep Disorders.
+Koala® Center For Sleep & TMJ Disorders Provide Polysomnography for Sleep Disorders.
 There Are Over 18 Million People in the United States Alone Who Suffer From Obstructive Sleep Apnea and Sadly, It is Estimated That Over 90% Go Undiagnosed.
 For More Information Call Us.
 We Are Serving Patients From All Over the USA.
 Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.

 My physician suggested I get something called an “overnight PSG” done to determine whether I am suffering from Obstructive Sleep Apnea.
 What is this and what does it involve?